DavidRdgz/unitree/README.md

 virginica       0          0        50
 ```

 So we see that our univariate decision tree classifies the iris data set.

+### Plotting

 Further, we can take a look at our tree,

 ![alt text](images/irisTree.gif)